Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: The ECHO–MIMIC Framework

 \subsection{MIMIC: Mechanism Inference \& Messaging for Individual-to-Collective Alignment}

-MIMIC searches for natural-language mechanisms $M_i$ that reliably steer agents from running $\hat{H}_{L,i}$ toward $\hat{H}^{*}_{G,i}$ (Stage~4).
+MIMIC is designed to imitate a central planner that coordinates between agents by observing their locally optimal heuristics, computing their potentially globally optimal heuristics, and using this information to change their behavior in the right direction.
+To do so, it searches for natural-language mechanisms $M_i$ that reliably steer agents from running $\hat{H}_{L,i}$ toward $\hat{H}^{*}_{G,i}$ (Stage~4).
 The population is textual candidates made of economic incentives, behavioral framings, and hybrids, generated/modified by \emph{Policy LLMs}.
-Each message is evaluated in a simulation with a \emph{Farm LLM} that is initialized with both a persona (\emph{Economic}, \emph{Resistant}, \emph{Social}) and the program $\hat{H}_{L,i}$.
-Upon reading $M_i$, the Farm LLM may propose edits to its code, yielding $H_{\text{nudged},i}$, and then output an action $\tilde a_i$.
+Each message is evaluated in a simulation with an \emph{Agent LLM} (Farmer, EV Owner) that is initialized with both a persona and the program $\hat{H}_{L,i}$.
+To ensure robust evaluation, we construct agent personas by using traits relevant to the domain, which drive the agent's decision process.
+We also implement an explicit refusal mechanism, where if a proposed message conflicts with the agent's core values or constraints (as defined by its persona), the agent can reject the message and stick to its baseline heuristic $\hat{H}_{L,i}$.
+Therefore, upon reading $M_i$, the Agent LLM may propose edits to its code or make no changes, yielding $H_{\text{nudged},i}$, which outputs an action $\tilde a_i$.
 Fitness rewards messages that make $\tilde a_i$ closely match $\hat{H}^{*}_{G,i}$ (Appendix~\ref{app:workflow_components}; Fig.~\ref{fig:app:workflow_components:b}).
-MIMIC is effective because its objective is defined against ECHO's executable heuristics and persuasion is measured as concrete code edits that change behavior.
+Thus, MIMIC is effective because its objective is defined against ECHO's executable heuristics and persuasion is measured as concrete code edits that change behavior.